heavyblotto/bigfoot-war-game/docs/game_design.md

 - Game settings customization
 - Tutorial and practice mode
 - Real-time match log

+### Player Progression and Achievements
+- Players can progress by winning matches and gaining experience points (XP).
+- Players can unlock new bigfoots and abilities.
+- Players can earn achievements for completing certain tasks.
+- Players can view their win history, achievements, and player statistics.

+### Opponents
+- AI characters with different difficulty levels.
+- Opponents are chosen randomly from the available list.
+- The difficulty of the opponent is determined by the player's level.
+- AI is implemented using a state machine.

 ### Status Effects
 Status effects add a layer of strategy to combat: